Health care systems by country: Singapore

 Health care in Singapore is mainly under the responsibility of the Singapore Government's Ministry of Health.
 Singapore generally has an efficient and widespread system of health care.
 It implements a universal health care system, and co-exists with private health care system.
 Infant mortality rate: in 2006 the crude birth rate stood at 10.1 per 1000, and the crude death rate was also one of the lowest in the world at 4.3 per 1000.
 In 2006, the total fertility rate was only 1.26 children per woman, the 3rd lowest in the world and well below the 2.10 needed to replace the population.
 Singapore was ranked 6th in the World Health Organization's ranking of the world's health systems in the year 2000.

 Singapore has a universal health care system where government ensures affordability, largely through compulsory savings and price controls, while the private sector provides most care.
 Overall spending on health care amounts to only 3% of annual GDP.
 Of that, 66% comes from private sources.
 Singapore currently has the lowest infant mortality rate in the world (equaled only by Iceland) and among the highest life expectancies from birth, according to the World Health Organization.
 Singapore has "one of the most successful health care systems in the world, in terms of both efficiency in financing and the results achieved in community health outcomes," according to an analysis by global consulting firm Watson Wyatt.
 Singapore's system uses a combination of compulsory savings from payroll deductions (funded by both employers and workers) a nationalized catastrophic health insurance plan, and government subsidies, as well as "actively regulating the supply and prices of health care services in the country" to keep costs in check; the specific features have been described as potentially a "very difficult system to replicate in many other countries."
 Many Singaporeans also have supplemental private health insurance (often provided by employers) for services not covered by the government's programs.

-Singapore's well-established health care system comprises a total of 13 private hospitals, 10 public (government) hospitals and several specialist clinics, each specializing in and catering to different patient needs, at varying costs.
+Singapore's health care system comprises a total of 13 private hospitals, 10 public (government) hospitals and several specialist clinics, each specializing in and catering to different patient needs, at varying costs.

 Patients are free to choose the providers within the government or private health care delivery system and can walk in for a consultation at any private clinic or any government polyclinic.
 For emergency services, patients can go at any time to the 24-hour Accident & Emergency Departments located in the government hospitals.

-Singapore's medical facilities are among the finest in the world, with well qualified doctors and dentists, many trained overseas.

 Singapore has medical savings account system known as Medisave.